BamBalaam/combine-harvester/README.md

   --help  Show this message and exit.

 Commands:
-  daily  Get time entries from previous day, to be used during daily standup. log    Log time entry for today, using FZF.
+  daily  Get time entries from previous day, to be used during daily... list   Get time entries from today, or optionally another day. log    Log time entry for today, using FZF.
 ```